 Areca palm is a pleasure for every gardener.
 Or we can say is an easy-to-care plant that easily changes the place into a green space.
-Also known as Dypsis lutescens or butterfly palm, is a popular choice for indoor and outdoor landscaping due to its lush, tropical appearance.
+Also known as Dypsis Lutescens or butterfly palm, is a popular choice for indoor and outdoor landscaping due to its lush, tropical appearance.
 However, if your once-vibrant Areca palm is turning brown, it’s concerning.
-The tip of the Areca Palm going brown or even most of the leaves going brown is common.
+The tip of this plant going brown or even most of the leaves going brown is common.

-The Issue: Overwatering is a common culprit for Areca palm browning.
+The Issue: Overwatering is a common culprit for leaves tips browning.
 These plants prefer well-drained soil and can suffer when their roots become waterlogged.

-Solution: Ensure your Areca palm is in well-draining soil and let the top inch of soil dry out before watering.
+Solution: Ensure your plant is in well-draining soil and let the top inch of soil dry out before watering.
 Keep tilling the soil once in 15 days.
 Water thoroughly but always allow excess water to drain from the pot.

 The Issue: Underwatering can also lead to browning.
 Areca palms require consistent moisture to thrive.
 So we need to check the upper soil and keep the soil loose to understand the reason.